What is supervision?

 vision – you the coach get vision or an alternative perspective on your practise.

-In order to ensure that the supervisee has a safe place for supervision and gains the maximum benefit from the supervision sessions Maeve uses (amongst other techniques) The 7 Eyed Supervision Model – Peter Hawkins and Robin Shohet
+In order to ensure that the supervisee has a safe place for supervision and gains the maximum benefit from the supervision sessions Maeve uses (amongst other techniques) The 7 Eyed Supervision Model (Hawkins, P., Shohet, R., Ryde, J. and Wilmot, J., 2012).

-This is combined with the work of Brigid Proctor (1986) who regards supervision as ‘a co-operative exercise in accountability’.
+This is combined with the work of Proctor, B. Group Supervision: A Guide to Creative Practice (2000) who regards supervision as ‘a co-operative exercise in accountability’.
 Proctor divides supervision into the following three areas:

 • Normative – the supervisor accepts and shares with the supervisee the responsibility for ensuring that the supervisee’s work is professional and ethical.